LifeGains/best_restaurants_finder_google_maps_api/README.md

     - Blocked: https://github.com/streamlit/streamlit/issues/708
 - Figure out how to extract/display the photos in the photos column?
 - More exact error handling - what in the filter criteria caused the API to not be able to retrieve any data?
+- Fully understand what radius parameter does.
     - Option to expand/reduce radius within City.
+After you understand it, then add it in.
+    - Eg. Pleasant Hill query returns Hayward results.
 - Option to specify state so that the city is not confused with another state (eg. Paris, France vs. Paris, Texas)
 - Column for n miles away from current location.
 - Given current location, permalink that gets directions to that place.